-Deviation - 10' wide Type "C" buffer with plantings of a Type "D" buffer instead of 15' wide Type "C" buffer, and placement of buffer within the applicantindicated (but not demonstrated) right-of-way of W. Sanddollar Lane.
+Deviation - 10' wide Type "C" buffer with plantings of a Type "D" buffer instead of 15' wide Type "C" buffer, and placement of buffer within the applicant-indicated (but not demonstrated) right-of-way of W. Sanddollar Lane.

 The application also proposes a deviation from the standard in LDC Section 3740 that requires that main access driveways be completely separated from any parking area and/or pedestrian walkway by a landscaped island, not including intersections and walkways.
-In an attempt to address this requirement, the applicant has indicated that the revised site plan will contain a one-way traffic pattern to minimize conflicts.
+In an attempt to address this requirement, the applicant has revised the access to a one-way configuration.